CodePartnersMD/MD301-guide/curriculum/09-sql-continued/LAB.md

 - Create a route with a method of `get` and a path of `/meetups`.
 The callback should make a Superagent-proxied request to the Meetup API using the necessary location information.
 - Create a corresponding constructor function for the result.
 - For each meetup of the result, return an object which contains the necessary information for correct client rendering.
 See the sample response, below.
-- Add the appropriate logic to store this response in a table and the ability to check the database upon subsequent requests.
-Update your schemas.
+- This model should use the same lookup function as your other models.
 - Use your existing error handler function.
 - Redeploy your application.